Finding a pathway for growth

 - Find out what kind of program you need for your career goals.

 - Educational programs offer academic preparation for a career, and can sometimes include internships, simulation training or other work-related experience.
 Most educational programs end with a degree or certificate.
+Find academic and career preparation programs at an employer or school in western Massachusetts: Career Exposure and Exploration Programs.

 - Training programs are “vocational” – meaning that they relate directly to on-the-job skills, but might not help with other skills that employers require, such as math and science skills.